Oenothera: Dietary uses and side effects

 Certain Oenothera plants have edible parts.
 The roots of O. biennis are reportedly edible in young plants.
 So are the flowers which have a sweet, crunchy taste.

 The common evening primrose, O. biennis, is commonly sold as a dietary supplement in capsules containing the seed oil.
 The main phytochemical in this evening primrose seed oil is gamma-linolenic acid.

 There is no high-quality scientific evidence that O. biennis or evening primrose oil has any effect on human diseases or promotion of health, and specifically no evidence that it is effective to treat atopic dermatitis or cancer.
 Research indicates that orally-administered evening primrose oil does not relieve symptoms of premenstrual syndrome, and does not have an effect on shortening the length of pregnancy or labor.

 Consuming evening primrose oil may cause headache or stomach upset, may increase the risk of complications during pregnancy, and may increase the risk of bleeding in people given prescription drugs as anticoagulants, such as warfarin.

 Cultivation

 A number of perennial members of the genus are commonly cultivated and used in landscaping in the southwestern United States.
-Popular species include tufted evening primrose (Oenothera cespitosa), Mexican evening primrose (Oenothera berlanderii), and Saltillo evening primrose (Oenothera stubbei).
+Popular species include tufted evening primrose (Oenothera cespitosa), Mexican evening primrose (Oenothera berlandieri), and Saltillo evening primrose (Oenothera stubbei).

 Annual evening primroses are also popular ornamental plants in gardens.
 Many are fairly drought-resistant.

 The first plants to arrive in Europe reached Padua from Virginia in 1614 and were described by the English botanist John Goodyer in 1621.
 Some species are now also naturalized in parts of Europe and Asia, and can be grown as far north as 65°N in Finland.
 The UK National Council for the Conservation of Plants and Gardens, based at Wisley, maintains an Oenothera collection as part of its National Collections scheme.